samratcodes/aadharcares.com/README.md

   - Automatically detects abnormalities and generates a concise health condition summary

 - 🧘‍♂️ **Recreational Activity Booking**
-  - Thoughtfully curated activities that users can browse and book based on their interests and comfort
+  - Thoughtfully curated activities users can browse and pick freely based on their comfort and interests
-  - Encourages joy, social connection, and gentle engagement — vital for emotional well-being
   - Displays **booked activities** with image, title, date, description, and price
   - Includes an option to cancel activities if needed

 - 📊 **Real-time Health Metrics**
   - Tracks vitals such as body temperature, blood pressure, heart rate, respiratory rate, oxygen saturation, and blood glucose